Growing Blueberries in Pots and Containers

 Fertilizing Blueberries in Containers

-Use of organic fertilizers is highly recommended: compost, humus, cottonseed meal, feather meal and similar.
-Also, when using artificial fertilizers, choose fertilizers for acid loving plants - such plants prefer nitrogen in ammonia form (NH4), while typical fertilizers have nitrogen mostly in a nitrate form (NO3).
+Use of organic fertilizers is highly recommended: compost, humus, worm casting, and similar.
+Also, when using artificial fertilizers, choose fertilizers for acid-loving plants - such plants prefer nitrogen in ammonia form (NH4), while typical fertilizers have nitrogen mostly in a nitrate form (NO3).

 Watering Blueberries in Containers

 Blueberries require between 3 and 5 cm (1-2 inches) of water per week.
-Of course, during summer heat, water them more often - almost on a daily basis.
-Also, positioning the plants to be in half shade during summer heat can help, just be sure to move plants back on full sun positions after the summer is gone.
+Of course, during the summer heat, water them more often - almost on a daily basis.
+Also, positioning the plants to be in half shade during summer heat can help; just be sure to move plants back to full sun positions after the summer is gone.

 Pollination and Other Issues

-To protect blueberries from birds, cover the plants with light net few weeks before fruits are ripe.
+To protect blueberries from birds, cover the plants with a light net a few weeks before the fruits are ripe.